OISTE/repository/tmp/testcp.md

 disclosed by a Certification Services Provider.

-The purpose of the CP documents is to disclose the Policies to be adopted in the **OGTM** for the issuance of digital certificates.
+The purpose of the CP documents is to disclose the Policies to be adopted in the **OWGTM** for the issuance of digital certificates.
 It is organized in the following sections:

 1. Introductions – This section.
-Introduces the **OGTM** and this document.
+Introduces the **OWGTM** and this document.

 2. Publication and Repositories Responsibilities – Describes the